 I would suggest building out a new API that is similar to peewee's.
 Since the existing APIs are a subset of the functionality possible in peewee, the existing APIs could be rewritten to use the new APIs and marked for deprecation.
 When rewriting peewee, I included a backwards-compatible method to allow the "django-style" double-underscore querying that had been possible in the older version.

 What is your take on the Django ORM?
 If you use something like SQLAlchemy or peewee, how do you feel that it compares to Django's ORM?
 Are there things Django can do that Peewee or SQLAlchemy cannot?
-One example is peewee does not support "prefetch_related" (Full disclosure, I think this feature is kind of gross).
+One example is that, while peewee supports "prefetch_related", it is not quite as powerful as Django's implementation (Full disclosure, I think this feature is kind of gross).

 I think that the design of the Django ORM is a simultaneous strength and weakness.
 You've already pointed out the weakness, which is that it chokes on queries that are asking the database to do some of the procedural work.
 I'd point out that this might also be considered a strength of the ORM though.